ptcheng105/ptcheng105.github.io/GemTracerProject.md

 # CSE 168 final project: GemTracer
 ## Author Name: Pui Tim Cheng

-In this final project, I am planning to render a picture of different type of gem stones, which will include the topics of specular transmission, volumetric rendering, and perhaps light dispersion to finish it up.
+In this final project, I am planning to render a picture of different type of gem stones, which will include the topics of specular transmission, attenuation, andlight dispersion.

 Here are some paper that are related to the topics:
 1. Production Volume Rendering SIGGRAPH 2017 Course: https://graphics.pixar.com/library/ProductionVolumeRendering/paper.pdf